 Through their She Made History project, Shauna and Georgia never set out to “make photographs that are exact copies of the women we find.”
 She noted, “Our goal is to discover and connect with their lives.
 Our goal is to highlight their contributions to this world, to make their stories accessible to all women and girls that are in the process of creating their own history.”

-In continuing to expand the scope their She Made History project this year, Shauna and Georgia have been honoring a different woman every day this month for Black History Month.
-And their committment to their mission is truly inspiring.
-“Imagine if every little girl grew up learning about these extraordinary women, they would never doubt their place in the world or their own limitless possibilities.”
+In continuing to expand the scope of their She Made History project, Shauna and Georgia are posting a new photo-biography on their site and Instagram every day this month for Black History Month 2020 and plan to do the same in March for Women’s History Month.
+Their commitment to their mission is truly inspiring.
+“Imagine if every little girl grew up learning about these extraordinary women, they would never doubt their place in the world or their own limitless possibilities,” Shauna said.

-Cheers to that Shauna, and brava to you and Georgia for sharing what you learn about black women everyone should know in such a creative and meaning-filled way.
+Cheers to that Shauna, and brava to you and Georgia for sharing what you learn about black women everyone should know in such a creative and meaningful way.